Deep Polynomial Chaos Expansion: EXPERIMENTS

 \subsection{Hyperparameters}

-For each experiment, DeepPCE and MLP were tuned over the same set of hyperparameters (\texttt{learning rate}, \texttt{batch size}).
-Additionally, tuned parameters for the DeepPCE include the number of sum nodes per region (\texttt{num sums}), the number of input variables per leaf scope (\texttt{scope size}) and the maximum order of the polynomial expansion (\texttt{max order}).
-Additional MLP tuning parameters include the number of hidden layers (\texttt{num hidden layers}) and the number of units per hidden layer (\texttt{num units}).
-We used early stopping to determine the end of training runs.
-All experiments were performed on a server with 252 GB RAM using a NVIDIA RTX A6000 GPU (48 GB Memory).
+For each experiment, the DeepPCE, MLP and UNet were tuned using the same computational budget.
+We tuned the learning rate (lr) for all models, using values $[0.001, 0.005, 0.01, 0.05, 0.1]$ and a fixed batch size of 128.
+Additional tuned parameters for the DeepPCE include the number of sum nodes per layer (num sums), the maximum order of the polynomial expansion (max order), the standard deviation of the Gaussian distribution used for weight initialization (std) as well as the variance decay parameter ($\lambda$) described in \cref{eq:weight_init_scaling}.
+We used a fixed input node scope size of 1 and Hadamard product layers.
+Additional MLP tuning parameters include the number of hidden layers (num hidden) and the number of units per hidden layer (num units), specific UNet tuning parameters are the number of channels at the bottleneck of the encoder (num channels).
+The hyperparameters for all experiments are shown in \cref{tab:hyperparams}, \cref{tab:model_params} shows details on model sizes and training time.